 Purpose of the Study

 The purpose of this qualitative descriptive study is to understand how middle school teachers describe the internal and external factors that motivate them to stay in the teaching profession within a school district in the southeast.
 The target population will be veteran middle school teachers in the southeastern United States.
 Veteran teachers are defined as educators who have been teaching for 5 years or more (Arnett-Hartwick & Cannon, 2019).
-The teachers chosen to participate will be chosen based upon a purposive sampling method.
-In qualitative research purposive sampling can be used to utilize certain skills and knowledge that someone has on a topic being studied and can provide relevant information about the phenomenon (Etikan, Musa, & Alkassim, 2016).
-A researcher will typically pick a subject for the study based upon certain characteristics (Sharma, 2017).
-The characteristics in this qualitative descriptive research study will be teachers who have been teaching for five or more years.
 The phenomenon is how veteran middle school teachers describe the internal and external factors that keep them in the field of education.